 Nuclear Physics studies at the LHC have recently demonstrated a wide breadth of possible applications to astrophysics.
 On the one hand, hyperon-nucleon and hyperon-hyperon interactions can finally be investigated with high precision and these results are fundamental to study the equation of state of neutron stars.
 On the other hand, the physics of light anti- and hyper-nuclei (e.g. anti-deuteron, anti-3He or anti-hyper-triton) have recently sparked a large interest in the communities of astroparticle physics because of its connection to dark matter searches in cosmic rays.

-Future results provided by the NICE spectrometer on the mass and radius of neutron stars and upcoming gravitational wave events will need a test from the nuclear physics counterpart to validate the many scenarios about the content of neutron stars.
+Future results provided by the NICER spectrometer on the mass and radius of neutron stars and upcoming gravitational wave events will need a test from the nuclear physics counterpart to validate the many scenarios about the content of neutron stars.

 The novel results on hyperon-nucleon and hyperon-hyperon interactions provided by correlation studies at the LHC by ALICE are key to compute more realistic equation of state for neutron stars containing hadrons with strange content.
 This is mandatory to solve the current hyperon puzzle and clarify on the content of neutron stars.